Pucur/wayland-screensaver/README.md

 ---

-## How it works
+## How it works 👷🏼

-- Listens for `Inhibit` and `UnInhibit` signals on the DBus `org.freedesktop.ScreenSaver` interface.
+- Listens for `Inhibit` and `UnInhibit` signals on the DBus `org.freedesktop.ScreenSaver` interface. 🏞️
 - On `Inhibit` → stops `swayidle` completely 🔒
-- On `Inhibit` from GameMode (`com.feralinteractive.GameMode`) → only screensaver runs, suspend disabled ⚠
+- On `Inhibit` from GameMode (`com.feralinteractive.GameMode`) → only screensaver runs, suspend disabled 🎮
-- On `Inhibit` from any other application (e.g., YouTube in Chromium, VLC) → swayidle fully stopped (if its on the Top screen not in the tray)
+- On `Inhibit` from any other application (e.g., YouTube in Chromium, VLC) → swayidle fully stopped (if its on the Top screen not in the tray) 💻
 - On `UnInhibit` → restarts `swayidle` with the correct mode 🔓
+- The Grace Time is a short, configurable delay period that prevents immediate screen locking or system suspend after certain state changes (such as stopping video playback or exiting an application). ⏳
-- Monitors Custom apps and GameMode activity continuously
+- Monitors Custom apps and GameMode activity continuously 📊
-- If custom apps or GameMode running → only screensaver mode
+- If custom apps or GameMode running → only screensaver mode 📦
-- If neither running and no other inhibit → full mode (screensaver + suspend)
+- If neither running and no other inhibit → full mode (screensaver + suspend) 🏞️
-- Logs activity state changes and relevant inhibit/uninhibit events to terminal
+- Logs activity state changes and relevant inhibit/uninhibit events to terminal 📋
-- Runs as a single process → it will appears 3 PID in process lists (one the main app, one for the DBUS monitor, and the last is for the custom app checker)
+- Runs as a single process → it will appears 3 PID in process lists (one the main app, one for the DBUS monitor, and the last is for the custom app checker) 🛠️

 ---